aiarena/aiarena-docker-base/README.md

 # This will build the bot image and then run `poetry update` which will update the `poetry.lock` file with the latest versions.
 # After running this, copy the requirements.txt content output from the console and save it to after.requirements.txt
 # Note: if you don't get the requirements.txt content output, it likely means something failed.
-docker compose -f docker/docker-compose.yml run --rm poetry-update
+docker compose -f docker/docker-compose.yml run --rm --build poetry-update

 # This will generate a report showing the changes made.
 python ./requirements_diff.py